 Upon successful completion of the written qualifying exam, you will complete an oral qualifying exam that involves preparing and defending the proposal for your dissertation research.
 This process begins with the identification of at least three faculty members to serve as members of the oral qualifying exam committee.
 Typically, these individuals will become members of your dissertation committee.
 Once these individuals have been identified, you will prepare a written proposal that must be delivered to the members of the oral qualifying exam committee at least three weeks prior to the exam date.
 On the exam date, you will give a 30-minute oral presentation followed by up to 90 minutes of questioning from the members of the oral qualifying exam committee.
-These proceedings are chaired by a member of the oral qualifying exam committee.
-These proceedings are chaired by a member of the oral qualifying exam committee.
-These proceedings are chaired by a member of the oral qualifying exam committee.
-These proceedings are chaired by a member of the oral qualifying exam committee to serve as a dissertation chair.
+These proceedings are chaired by a member of the oral qualifying exam committee who is not expected to serve as a dissertation chair.
 The exam date is scheduled using this form.
 The oral qualifying exam should be scheduled within 12 months of passing the written qualifying exam.